When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Treat severe mental health conditions

-- Often work in collaboration with therapists
+- Often work together with therapists

 Psychologists: